 You can also get some work-throughs, questions, and worksheets to use in this craft room organization guide.

-My Craft Room Organization (and Overhaul)
+My Craft Room (and the Major Overhaul)

 I don’t have any before pictures.
 One day I came home from school and just started sorting, trashing, and overhauling.
-I think it had been on my brain to do a complete craft room organization and refresh.
+I think it had been on my brain to do a complete craft room overhaul and refresh.
 But it never really came on as a fully conscious thought.

 Until I was in the middle of it.